jeanslack/Videomass/Pages/Packages/MacOS.md

 Minimum requirements:
 - MacOS **High Sierra** to up.
-- The binary is compiled for **Mac OS X 10.13.6 64-bit** and later.
-It will not run on earlier versions.
+- The binary is compiled for **MacOS 10.13.6 64-bit** and later.
+It does not work on versions earlier than 10.13.6.

 ### Limitations
 For some functional limitations related to the above packages see